 Identify a Core Group of Interested Students Forming and sustaining a UNICEF Club may take a considerable amount of time and dedication.
 You need other students who are equally passionate about UNICEF's work and will help you get the ball moving.
 Including others in leadership roles early in the process will help you reach out to more people and provide diverse perspectives.
 It will also make the leadership transition easier at the end of your term.
+Involve students in different academic grades to ensure that all of your leaders will not be graduating in the same year.
 Remember, we require four leaders when you register to become a club!
 For ways in which you can structure your executive board check out our Leading your Club Guide at unicefclubs.org.